 Roasting the Grapes

 Roasting grapes intensifies both their natural sweet and tart flavors.
 Doing so at a high temperature, 450F, makes them burst in the oven and ooze delicious sugary drippings that caramelize slightly against the bottom of the pan.

 When roasting fruits or vegetables, it's better to add high-moisture flavors like citrus or vinegar after roasting, not before.
 Moisture will prevent the food from developing that delicious caramelization roasting hopes to achieve.

 This recipe calls for a balsamic vinegar reduction because of its thickness, condensed sweetness, and minimal acidity.
 The syrupy balsamic reduction clings to the grapes rather than simply running over them, and the flavor isn't as acidic as un-reduced balsamic vinegar.
 Simply cook the balsamic until it lightly coats the back of a spoon.

-The Best ever sheet pans (IMO) are by USA Pans.
+The Best ever sheet pans are by USA Pans.
 I created this recipe for balsamic grapes before purchasing my USA Pans, but I can't wait to make it again using my new pans.
 They are sturdy and don't warp when hot, and they help food to caramelize against the pan without sticking.
 Buy them on Amazon for only $20

 This recipe provides a very quick way to intensify the sweetness of grapes and balsamic vinegar, making them the perfect addition to both sweet and savory foods.